cwickham/whats-new-in-quarto/README.md

-# What's New in QUarto?
+# What's New in Quarto?

 Slide for my presentation at Posit conf 2023.